 How to highlight problematic areas

-If you’ve been in the business long enough, you know that software projects are a level more complex than they used to be and proper organisational culture is crucial for success.
-Having a few standardized project management processes can mitigate some of the stress and confusion.
+If you’ve been in the business long enough, you’d know that software projects are a level more complex than they used to be and proper organizational culture is crucial for success.
+Having a few standardized project management processes can help mitigate confusion.